DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 3 - 04.01.2024.md

 	- Publishing/Monetization

 ***
+**NOTES**
+- Followers of other gods can be brought here and their powers are severely diminished.

 **TODOS**
+- Bare Bones Map
 - Table of Contents
-- Bare Bones Map
-- THEN Story Threads
-- THEN Online Presence
+- Social Medias